vmxdev/tkvdb/README.md

 ![tkvdb database layout](docs/nonvac_db.png?raw=true "tkvdb database layout")

-Database file is a set of blocks - "Transactions" (probably not the best name for it).
+A database file is a set of blocks - "Transactions" (probably not the best name for it).
-In each block there is a footer with pointer to current root node, signature and some additional DB file information.
+In each block, there is a footer with a pointer to a current root node, signature and some additional DB file information.
-Each transaction is a small subtree (radix tree) which contains nodes of database that was changed in this transaction.
+Each transaction is a small subtree (radix tree) which contains nodes of the database that was changed in this transaction.
-Tree node may contain pointers (offsets in file) to other, unchanged nodes from previous transactions.
-Theese pointers remains unchanged in new subtree.
+Tree node may contain pointers (offsets in the file) to other, unchanged nodes from previous transactions.
+These pointers remain unchanged in a new subtree.

-So, to modify the database you need to open it, create transaction, make changes and "commit" (or "rollback").
+So, to modify the database you need to open it, create a transaction, make changes and "commit" (or "rollback").
-However, you may create transaction without underlying database file.
-In this case `tkvdb` will act as RAM-only database.
+However, you may create transaction without the underlying database file.
+In this case, `tkvdb` will act as the RAM-only database.
 Commits and rollbacks will just drop all the data and reset transaction to initial state.

 Here is a simple example: